netdata/netdata/collectors/python.d.plugin/icecast/README.md

-# icecast
+# Icecast monitoring with Netdata

-This module will monitor number of listeners for active sources.
+Monitors the number of listeners for active sources.

-**Requirements:**
+## Requirements

 -   icecast version >= 2.4.0